Vasco da Gama: Legacy

-Vasco da Gama is one of the most famous and celebrated explorers from the Age of Discovery.
-As much as anyone after Henry the Navigator, he was responsible for Portugal's success as an early colonising power.
-Beside the fact of the first voyage itself, it was his astute mix of politics and war on the other side of the world that placed Portugal in a prominent position in Indian Ocean trade.
-Following da Gama's initial voyage, the Portuguese crown realized that securing outposts on the eastern coast of Africa would prove vital to maintaining national trade routes to the Far East.

-However, his fame is tempered by such incidents and attitudes as displayed in the notorious Pilgrim Ship Incident previously discussed.
+Vasco da Gama is one of the most celebrated explorers from the Age of Discovery.
+Along with Henry the Navigator, he was one of the main people responsible for Portugal's success as an early colonizing power.
+Beside the first voyage to India, his astute mix of politics and war placed Portugal in a prominent position in Indian Ocean trade.
+Following da Gama's initial voyage, the Portuguese crown realized that securing outposts on the east coast of Africa would prove vital to maintaining national trade routes to the Far East.
+However, his fame is tempered by attitudes as displayed in the notorious Pilgrim Ship Incident.

+Vasco da Gama reached the final pool of Os Grandes Portugueses (the Greatest Portuguese).
 The Portuguese national epic, the Lusíadas of Luís Vaz de Camões, largely concerns Vasco da Gama's voyages.

-The 1865 grand opera L'Africaine: Opéra en Cinq Actes, composed by Giacomo Meyerbeer from a libretto by Eugène Scribe, prominently includes the character of Vasco da Gama.
+The 1865 grand opera L'Africaine, composed by Giacomo Meyerbeer from a libretto by Eugène Scribe, prominently includes the character of Vasco da Gama.
 The events depicted, however, are fictitious.
 Meyerbeer's working title for the opera was Vasco da Gama.
-A 1989 production of the opera by the San Francisco Opera featured noted tenor Plácido Domingo in the role of da Gama.
+A 1989 production by the San Francisco Opera featured tenor Plácido Domingo in the role of da Gama.
 The 19th-century composer Louis-Albert Bourgault-Ducoudray composed an eponymous 1872 opera based on da Gama's life and exploits at sea.
+South African musician Hugh Masekela recorded an anti-colonialist song entitled "Colonial Man", which contains the lyrics "Vasco da Gama was no friend of mine", and another song entitled "Vasco da Gama (The Sailor Man)".
+Both were included in his 1976 album Colonial Man.

+Several places in Lisbon's Parque das Nações are named after the explorer, such as the Vasco da Gama Bridge, Vasco da Gama Tower and the Centro Comercial Vasco da Gama shopping centre.
+The Oceanário in the Parque das Nações has a mascot of a cartoon diver with the name of "Vasco".
+The Portuguese Navy has a class of frigates named after him.
+There are three Vasco da Gama class frigates in total, of which the first one also bears his name.
+The Portuguese government erected two navigational beacons, Dias Cross and da Gama Cross, to commemorate da Gama and Bartolomeu Dias, who were the first modern European explorers to reach the Cape of Good Hope.
+When lined up, these crosses point to Whittle Rock, a large, permanently submerged shipping hazard in False Bay.